 The Division is always seeking panelist nominations.
-Anyone may nominate a panelist (themselves or someone else) at any time by contacting a program manager (see help).
+Anyone may nominate a panelist (themselves or someone else) at any time by contacting a program manager (see: Help).
 Panelists may serve on a specific panel for up to 3 consecutive years.
 Panelists serve on a volunteer basis.

-All panel members must comply with the Standards of Conduct for Public Officers and Employees of Agencies as set forth in section 112.313.
-Florida Statutes, and voting conflict of interest laws as set forth in sections 112.3143 and 286.012 Florida Statutes.
+All panel members must comply with the Standards of Conduct for Public Officers and Employees of Agencies as set forth in section 112.313 Florida Statutes and voting conflict of interest laws as set forth in sections 112.3143 and 286.012 Florida Statutes.

-Panelists independently evaluate each application based on the review criteria detailed in these guidelines.
-After each panel member has evaluated the applications, there will be a public panel meeting to review, discuss, and score the applications.
+Panelists independently evaluate each application based on the review criteria detailed in these guidelines and are required to follow the Division's scoring instructions.
+After each panel member has evaluated the applications, there will be a public panel meeting to review, discuss and score the applications.
 Panelists must voice their scores in the panel meeting.
 Only scores voiced during the panel meeting count towards the final average score for an application.